Choerd/real-time-web-1920/README.md

     By clicking on a drink in the cocktail list the groceries of that cocktail will be added to the grocerylist.
     * **Filter**
     You can use the ingredient filter to look for cocktails with a specific ingredient.
+* **Deviding the groceries**
+When a user presses on 'Deviding the groceries' two random users will be picked and assigned to the groceries

 <hr>